okfde/handelsregister-backup/README.md

 $ cd handelsregister-backup
 ```

-Create and start a virtual python environment:
+Create and start a virtual python environment (optional, but recommended):

 ```
 $ virtualenv venv